 Douglas M. Long has been an Administrative Law Judge at the California Public Utilities Commission, since 2002.
-Judge Long serves as presiding officer, conducts hearings, and prepares proposed decisions in formal Commission proceedings.
-He has presided over energy and water industry ratemaking matters.
+Judge Long has presided over energy and water industry ratemaking matters.

-Prior to 2002, Judge Long was employed at the Commission as a Program Manager for 13 years, and earlier, as a Principal Financial Examiner for 3 more years, serving as a branch manager first for the former Commission Advisory & Compliance Division and then the current Energy Division.
+Prior to 2002, Judge Long was a Program Manager for 13 years, and earlier, was a Principal Financial Examiner for 3 more years, serving as a branch manager first for the former Commission Advisory & Compliance Division and then the current Energy Division.
 Judge Long briefly served as the Commission’s Ex Officio member of the California Independent System Operator’s Board of Governors in 2000.
-As a Financial Examiner, he planned, conducted and supervised audits and financial studies, specializing in energy and water utility proceedings.
 Judge Long joined the Commission staff in 1977.

 Katherine Kwan MacDonald